-The Biodiversity Funders Group was founded to get funders to work together to protect the web of life.
+The Biodiversity Funders Group was founded as the Consultative Group on Biological Diversity (CGBD) in 1987, to get funders to work together to protect the web of life.
 The same forces of development and resource extraction that have led to a catastrophic temperature rise also threaten forests, rivers, oceans, grass- and marshlands, the air we breathe, and the survival of all kinds of communities from wildlife to indigenous to inner city.
 Pope Francis’s Encyclical underscored the conjoined challenges facing all life on Earth.
 He wrote, “We have to realize that a true ecological approach always becomes a social approach, so as to hear both the cry of the earth and the cry of the poor.”

-As the CGBD transitions to become the Biodiversity Funders Group, it is the organization for grantmakers that zeroes in on these interconnected issues.
+The Biodiversity Funders Group, is the organization for grantmakers that zeroes in on these interconnected issues.
 In a 2016 membership survey and follow-up interviews, Spitfire Communications reported that members found the Biodiversity Funders Group to be “a distinctive place for leading environmental funders to learn together, establish strong relationships and engage in deep, productive and sustained collaboration that strengthens grantees.”

 The 2016 survey also found the Biodiversity Funders Group to be “trustworthy, collaborative, insightful and lively” among other attributes.
 The “focused approach to collaboration allows funders to build productive, long-lasting relationships [with staff’s] guided support to share expertise and perspective.”
 The Group serves the staff and trustees of small-, large-, and medium-sized foundations and by extension their grantees.